slavic18/test_github_api/README.md

 # First, in your terminal, install dependencies
 $ npm install

-# Run the command below to build the app,
-$ npm run build

 # To run in the browser and watch changes, run command below and open localhost
 $ npm start

+# Run the command below to build the app,
+$ npm run build-prod

 # Run tests
 $ npm run test